ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 ![Examples (t)](pictures/examples-t.png)

-If you need “today”, enter “(t)”.
-If today were March 2, 2021, it would translate to “From March 2, 2021 to March 2, 2021”.
+If you need 'today', enter '(t)'.
+If today were March 2, 2021, it would translate to 'From March 2, 2021 to March 2, 2021'.

-If you need “yesterday”, enter “(y)”.
-If today were March 2, 2021, it would translate to “From March 1, 2021 to March 1, 2021”.
+If you need 'yesterday', enter '(y)'.
+If today were March 2, 2021, it would translate to 'From March 1, 2021 to March 1, 2021'.

-If you need “this week”, enter “(tw)”.
-If today were March 2, 2021 – Tuesday, it would translate to ”From March 1, 2021 (Monday) to March 7, 2021”.
+If you need 'this week', enter '(tw)'.
+If today were March 2, 2021 – Tuesday, it would translate to 'From March 1, 2021 (Monday) to March 7, 2021'.

-If you need “last week”, enter “(lw)”.
-If today were March 2, 2021, it would translate to “From February 22, 2021 to February 28, 2021”.
+If you need “last week', enter '(lw)'.
+If today were March 2, 2021, it would translate to 'From February 22, 2021 to February 28, 2021'.

-If you need “this month”, enter “(tm)”.
-If today were January 1, 2021, it would translate to “From January 1, 2021 to January 31, 2021”.
+If you need 'this month', enter '(tm)'.
+If today were January 1, 2021, it would translate to 'From January 1, 2021 to January 31, 2021'.

-If you need “last month”, enter “(lm)”.
-If today were March 2, 2021, it would translate to “From February 1, 2021 to February 28, 2021”.
+If you need 'last month', enter '(lm)'.
+If today were March 2, 2021, it would translate to 'From February 1, 2021 to February 28, 2021'.

-If you need “this year”, enter “(ty)”.
-If today were March 2, 2021, it would translate to “From January 1, 2021 to December 31, 2021”.
+If you need 'this year', enter'(ty)'.
+If today were March 2, 2021, it would translate to 'From January 1, 2021 to December 31, 2021'.

-If you need “last year”, enter “(ly)”.
-If today were March 2, 2021, it would translate to “From January 1, 2020 to December 31, 2020”.
+If you need “last year', enter '(ly)'.
+If today were March 2, 2021, it would translate to 'From January 1, 2020 to December 31, 2020'.

-If you need “year to date”, enter “(ytd)”.
-If today were March 2, 2021, it would translate to “From January 1, 2021 to March 2, 2021”.
+If you need 'year to date', enter '(ytd)'.
+If today were March 2, 2021, it would translate to 'From January 1, 2021 to March 2, 2021'.

-If you need “last year to date”, enter "(lytd)" .
-If today were March 2, 2021, it would translate to “From January 1, 2020 to March 2, 2020”.
+If you need “last year to date', enter '(lytd)' .
+If today were March 2, 2021, it would translate to 'From January 1, 2020 to March 2, 2020'.

 <b>Relative periods</b> - they will set the period as the difference in the number of days (default expression - d), weeks (w), months (m) or years (y) to the current date.